 The municipality is mostly made up of mountainous terrain, but the city sits in a small valley surrounded by hills.
 The city center maintains its Spanish colonial layout and much of its architecture with red tile roofs, cobblestone streets, and wrought iron balconies often laiden with flowers.
 Most of the city’s economy is based on commerce, services, and tourism.
 Tourism is based on the city’s history, culture, and indigenous population.

 Major landmarks of the city include the Cathedral, the Santo Domingo church with its large open air crafts market, and the Casa Na Bolom museum.
 The municipality also has natural attractions such as caves and rivers.

 * Project Description: The MMI teams collaborate with local health authorities to provide cataract surgeries and optometry to help the municipality deal with the need for vision services.
 We are based in the city of San Cristibal, a central hub for many communities living with poverty.

 The average temperature for June is a high of 22°C (72°F) and a low of 14°C (57°F).

 Comitán is the fourth-largest city in the Mexican state of Chiapas.
 It is the seat of government of the municipality of the same name.
-It is located in the east-central part of Chiapas, near the border with Guatemala.
+It is located in the east-central part of Chiapas, near the Guatemalan border.
 The municipality has an area of 1,043.30 km² (402.82 sq mi).
 Its largest other community is the town of Villahermosa Yalumá.